How Joseph Stalin became the leader of the Soviet Union

 Joseph Stalin, the future leader of the Soviet Union, often referred to as the ‘Red Tsar,' was born on 18 December 1878 to a Georgian cobbler in Gori, Georgia and his wife in a small, impoverished village.
 His real name was Josef Besarionis de Jughashvili.
 He was ethnically Georgian, but Georgia was part of the Tsarist Russian Empire.
 After leaving school, Stalin went to a seminary.
 Instead of studying theology and the Bible, he embraced Marxism and became a follower of Vladimir Lenin, leader of the revolutionary Bolshevik Party.

 Stalin soon joined the Bolshevik movement and was very active in violent attacks on the Tsarist government.
-He was noted a bank robber, these were undertaken in order to subvert the system and gain funds for the revolution.
+He was a notorious bank robber, and he committed these robberies to subvert the Tsarist government and fund the revolution.
 After being placed under surveillance by Russian secret police, the Ohrakan, for his activities, he went underground.
-He became one of the Bolsheviks' leaders in the Caucasus, organizing paramilitaries, and a terrorist campaign in the region.
-He was involved in the notorious Tiflis bank robbery, during which 40 people were killed.
+He became one of the Bolsheviks' leaders in the Caucasus, organizing paramilitaries, and taking part in a terrorist campaign in the region.
+He was involved in the notorious Tiflis bank robbery where 40 people were killed.
 This robbery raised his standing among the Bolshevik leadership.

 Stalin was captured and exiled to Siberia numerous times, but usually, he escaped.
 He eventually became one of Vladimir Lenin's closest associates, or so he was later to vigorously claim which helped him rise to the heights of power after the Russian Revolution.
 In 1910 he changed his name to Stalin, meaning in Russian ‘Man of Steel’ supposedly adopted to protect his real identity from the police and perhaps also to create a public image as a true revolutionary.